bitovi/academy/src/dom/dom.md

 Creating jQuery requires meta programming
 (functions that take functions that return functions).
-We encourage participants to finish the [advanced-javascript-training] course before beginning this training.
+We encourage participants to finish the [learn-advanced-javascript] course before beginning this training.